tapis-project/documentation/source/technical/jobs.rst

 Container Runtimes
 ==================

-The Tapis v3 Jobs service currently supports Docker and Singularity containers run natively (i.e., not run using a batch scheduler like Slurm).
+The Tapis v3 Jobs service supports Docker, Singularity and ZIP containers run natively (i.e., not run using a batch scheduler like Slurm).
 In general, Jobs launches an application's container on a remote system, monitors the container's execution, and captures the application's exit code after it terminates.
 Jobs uses SSH to connect to the execution system to issue Docker, Singularity or native operating system commands.

 To launch a job, the Jobs service creates a bash script, **tapisjob.sh**, with the runtime-specific commands needed to execute the container.
 This script references **tapisjob.env**, a file Jobs creates to pass environment variables to application containers.
 Both files are staged in the job's execSystemExecDir and, by default, are archived with job output on the archive system.
 See `archiveFilter`_ to override this default behavior, especially if archives will be shared and the scripts pass sensitive information into containers.